Akashkarmokar/Machine-Learning/Supervised Learning/K-Nearest Neighbors/Readme.md

 Now let's look at how we can apply the k-nearest neighbors algorithm using scikit-learn.First,we split out data into a training and test set so wen can evaluate generalization performance. see the -->>     k-NN with two-class classification dataset (forge dataset) file in the above.

+# K-Neighbors Regression

+There are also a regression variant of the k-nearest algorithm.
+Again, let's start by using the single nearest neighbor, this time using the wave dataset.
+We've added the test data points as green stars on the x-axis.The prediction using a single neighbor is just the target value of the nearest neighbor.There are shown as blue stars.

+Again, we can use more than the single closest neighbor neighbor for regression.
+* when using multiple nearest neighbors, the prediction is the average, or mean, of the relevant neighbors.

+The K-nearest neighbors algorithm for regression is implemented in the kNeighborsRegressor class in Scikit-learn.
+It's used similarly to Kneighbors classifier.

+You can find code here -> https://github.com/Akashkarmokar/Machine-Learning/blob/main/Supervised%20Learning/K-Nearest%20Neighbors/K-neighbors%20regression.ipynb